richonguzman/rp-ini/README.md

 # rp-ini
 shell script to install apps and packages for personal use in new Raspberry pi OS installation:

-sudo apt update and upgrade
+- sudo apt update and upgrade

-libreoffice
+- libreoffice

-firefox-esr
+- firefox-esr

-gimp
+- gimp

-gparted
+- gparted

-matchbox-keyboard
+- matchbox-keyboard

-ex-fat fuse + ex-fat utils + ntfs-3g
+- ex-fat fuse + ex-fat utils + ntfs-3g

 aditional packages for Python through "pip3" : PyExifTool + pysftp

-Netflix: Chromium Media Edition
+- Netflix: Chromium Media Edition

-Pi Apps
+- Pi Apps

+- Rclone

-NOTE: will reboot as it finishes
+NOTE: will reboot as it finishes!

 just run in terminal: